 Traditional single, double, triple, and quadruple rooms are available to satisfy groups of various sizes.

-Many rooms come with a balcony offering splendid views of downtown Lauterbrunnen, the Alps, Silberhorn peak, and the previously mentioned Staubbach waterfall.
+Many rooms come with a balcony offering splendid vistas.
+Views include downtown Lauterbrunnen, the Alps, Silberhorn peak, and Staubbach waterfall.

-I strongly recommend you splurge and book yourself a balcony room!
+Our corner room showcased the best of the surrounding views.
+Check out the view from our balcony- absolutely spectacular!
+We strongly recommend you splurge and book yourself a balcony room.
 It’s not everyday that you can wake up to this stunning scenery!

 Wonderful Swiss hospitality is provided to all of those staying at Hotel Schützen.
-Guests are personally walked to their reserved room to ensure that everything is satisfactory upon arrival.
+The hotelier personally walks each guest to their reserved room to ensure that everything is satisfactory upon arrival.

-The building that ultimately became the hotel was constructed in 1671, and much of its history and charm can still be seen after renovations and updates.
-A modern elevator has since been installed, but note that the original layout still exists and guests may experience just a few stairs while getting from the elevator to their room.
+The building that ultimately became the hotel was constructed in 1671.
+Much of its history and charm can still be seen after renovations and updates.
+A modern elevator has since been installed.
+The original layout still exists and guests may experience just a few stairs while getting from the elevator to their room.

-I loved the fact that metal keys are still in use at the hotel.
-While many hotels upgrade to the fancy-pants key-less entries, Hotel Schützen stays traditional with good ol’-fashioned keys!
+How neat that metal keys are still in use at the hotel!
+While many hotels upgrade to the fancy-pants keyless entries, Hotel Schützen stays traditional with good ol’-fashioned keys!

-Finally, it’s important to mention that Hotel Schützen is also home to a traditional Swiss restaurant offering the finest foods and local wines.
+Finally, it’s important to mention that Hotel Schützen Lauterbrunnen is also home to a traditional Swiss restaurant offering the finest foods and local wines.
 It ended up being one of our favorite meals on our summer holiday in Europe!
-Click here to read about what Sam called “the best steak he’d ever had” and my traditional-yet-unique cheese fondue.
-It was to die for!
+Sam enjoyed “the best steak he’s ever”.
+And my traditional-yet-unique cheese fondue… it was to die for!

-(The above photo was taken on a hike from Sulwald to Isenfluh, just minutes outside of Lauterbrunnen; an excellent recommendation from Hotel Schützen’s hotelier, Andreas.)
+We took the above photo on a hike from Sulwald to Isenfluh, just minutes outside of Lauterbrunnen.
+It was one of many excellent recommendations from Hotel Schützen’s hotelier, Andreas.